Innes Park, Queensland: Amenities

-Facilities at Innes Park include the Innes Park Country Club, a bakery, and a creekside park with children's playground, skateboard park, beach volleyball court and public conveniences with changing rooms at the mouth of Palmer Creek.
+Other amenities at Innes Park include a bakery and a creekside park with children's playground, skateboard park, beach volleyball court and public conveniences with changing rooms at the mouth of Palmer Creek.
 A sealed footpath runs from the bakery to the foreshore and along the foreshore and esplanade to Barolan Rocks and thence to the golf links at the Coral Coast resort.
 Barolin Rocks is a popular snorkel diving site.
 The Coral Cove resort and residential development is immediately south of the town and includes a golf course with club house and a small convenience store.